PSTAT197-F23/finalproject_group3/README.md

 This repository is structured to support the development and presentation of our project, which utilizes a vignette written in Quarto (**`qmd`**).
 Below is an overview of the main components of the directory structure:

 -   **`data`**: This directory houses all datasets used in our project.
-It is divided into two subdirectories:
+There is only one dataset in this directory since the dataset that we obtained from kaggle is clean and doesn't need any processing.

-    -   **`raw`**: Contains the raw, unprocessed datasets as originally obtained.
+    -   **`mushroom.csv`**: Contains the raw, unprocessed datasets as originally obtained.

-    -   **`processed`**: Stores data that has been cleaned, transformed, or otherwise processed and is ready for analysis or use in scripts.

 -   **`scripts`**: This directory contains the R scripts used for data processing, analysis, and other computational tasks.